Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

     ![ScreenShot](images/MyCustomNetworkVariableInspectorView.png)

 :::caution
-If you aren't adhering to the (unmanaged) value types in your own custom `NetworkVariableBase` implementation then it is advised to not try and use `NetworkList` or `NetworkVariable` as properties within that implementation.
+If you aren't adhering to the (unmanaged) value types in your own custom `NetworkVariableBase` implementation then it's advised to not try and use `NetworkList` or `NetworkVariable` as properties within that implementation.
 Instead, declare `NetworkVariable` or `NetworkList` properties within the same `NetworkBehaviour` that you have declared your custom `NetworkVariableBase` implementation within.
 :::